 When an owner fails to take these common-sense actions after becoming aware of a danger, they have breached their duty of care.
 This failure to act is the core of negligence.

-Their Failure Caused Your Injury
+Connecting Their Negligence to Your Injury

-The third element is causation you must draw a direct line from the owner’s failure to your injury.
+The third element is causation—you must draw a direct line from the owner’s failure to your injury.
 It’s not enough that a hazard existed and you got hurt on the same day; the hazard must be the direct cause of your accident.

 For example, if you slipped on a patch of ice that the apartment manager failed to salt, their negligence directly caused your fall.
 This link is crucial for proving the owner is responsible for the harm you suffered, including serious outcomes like brain injuries.